slamora/brackets-wiki/Generating-Brackets-API-Docs.md

 ### Generate Docs

-The source folder for API Docs is the `brackets/src` folder.
+The source folder (-s) for API Docs is the `brackets/src` folder.
 The following command assumes that you are in the root of the **brackets** repo.

-The output folder is `brackets.io/docs/current`.
+The output folder (-o) is `brackets.io/docs/current`.
 The following command assumes that the **brackets** and **brackets.io** root folders are side-by-side.

+The title (-t) is Brackets.

 ```
-apify -s src/ -o ../brackets.io/docs/current
+apify -s src/ -o ../brackets.io/docs/current -t Brackets
 ```

 ### Submit Pull Request